neuroverse-fm/neuropilot/.changeset/clean-crews-obey.md

 - Docs are now hosted at [a different subpage](https://vsc-neuropilot.github.io/docs) than before.
 While this isn't part of the extension itself, the link on the README file broke as a result of this change.
 This has now been fixed.
   - The way that the open docs commands work is slightly different, now having a dropdown to select instead of opening our own docs directly.
 This is in preparation for our public API for extending NeuroPilot.
   - For now, you'll be selecting the `NeuroPilot` option most/all of the time.
+- There is a new `get_content` action that sends the current file's contents.
+This works more or less the same as the Send Current File as Context command.